Flash496/EthBeginnerAssessment/Eth+Avax_ErrorHandling/ReadMe.md

 ## Description

 The Voting contract allows users to vote for one of three options within a specified time frame.
-It showcases fundamental concepts of smart contract development, including:
+It showcases fundamental concepts of smart contract development, including Time-based constraints, Ownership control, Vote tracking and tallying, and Error handling using Solidity's built-in functions

-- Time-based constraints
-- Ownership control
-- Vote tracking and tallying
-- Error handling using Solidity's built-in functions

 ## Functions